 Canada Day History

 Canada Day celebrates Canada's independence from Britain on July 1, 1867.
-Prior to 1867, Canada was a British North American Colony composed of present day Ontario and Quebec.
-On July 1st, 1867, Her Majesty Queen Victoria of Great Britain officially proclaimed the Confederation of Canada's founding provinces, Ontario, Quebec, Nova Scotia and New Brunswick and the new Dominion of Canada became a self-governing body within the British realm.
+Prior to 1867, Canada was a British North American Colony composed of present-day Ontario and Quebec.
+On July 1st, 1867, Her Majesty Queen Victoria of Great Britain officially proclaimed the Confederation of Canada's founding provinces.
+Ontario, Quebec, Nova Scotia, New Brunswick, and the new Dominion of Canada became a self-governing body within the British realm.

 Although it was a self-governing body, Canada did not attain legislative independence from Britain until the signing of the Statute of Westminster on December 11, 1931.
-July 1st, originally named Dominion Day, was renamed Canada Day and made an official statutory holiday in 1983.
+Canada Day, originally named Dominion Day, was made an official statutory holiday in 1983.
 It is celebrated annually on July 1st.

 Top Tweets for Canada Day -

 In the News and Trending for Canada DayUpdated Canada Day snow looks to make an appearance in the West

 theweathernetwork.comRoyal Family Tweets Photo Of Queen With Harper For Canada Day

 spencerfernando.comCanada Day is not a time to celebrate, but hopefully to reflect